How Racism-Related Vigilance Affects Health In BIPOC Communities

 How it affects sleep.

-A large survey study published in 2013 aptly titled "Every shut-eye ain't sleep" found that high racial vigilance was linked to significant sleep interruption and poor sleep quality.
+A large survey study published in 2013 aptly titled "Every shut-eye ain't sleep4" found that high racial vigilance was linked to significant sleep interruption and poor sleep quality.
 When researchers accounted for racism-related vigilance as a contributing factor, they found that sleep patterns of Blacks were not significantly different from their white counterparts.
 In other words, this hyperawareness was found to be an independent risk factor for poor-quality sleep.

-In 2008, a published study looked at racism's impact on blood pressure taken while the patient was at home in their everyday lives.
+In 2008, a published study looked at racism's impact on blood pressure5 taken while the patient was at home in their everyday lives.
 At night our blood pressure normally drops about 10% to 15% as we unwind and recover from the day.
 Previous research found that individuals who did not experience this decline were at increased risk for heart disease and even kidney problems.

 This study found a significant link between perceived racism and elevated nocturnal blood pressure.
 That would mean that these individuals are at a greater risk for heart disease and kidney problems.
 These are some of the studies that are starting to tease out racism-related vigilance as an independent risk factor that affects the BIPOC community.